-4.3.3a Below, using the SSY-5 cohort8, indicate the cohort's initial enrollment numbers, how many of those enrolled graduated within 2 years, as well as those students graduating within 3 and 4 years.
+4.3.3a Below, using the SSY-5 cohort, provide the cohort's completion and persistence rates.
+Indicate the cohort's initial enrollment numbers, how many of those enrolled graduated within 2 years, as well as those students graduating within 3 and 4 years.
 Note that the numbers in each successive column are cumulative, meaning that the number of students in the column for 4 years should include the numbers of students from the 3 year column, plus those that graduated within 3-4 years of study.
 In the final column, sum the total number of students who have graduated (column 4) and those students who are continuing to graduation.